-Impacts to the Company's business as a result of COVID-19 include the temporary disruption of transplant procedures at many of the organ transplant centers that purchase OCS products; disruptions to the Company's manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; restrictions on or delays of the Company's clinical trials and studies; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
+The impact of the COVID-19 pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
+Impacts to the Company's business as a result of COVID-19 include the temporary disruption of transplant procedures at many of the organ transplant centers that purchase OCS products; disruptions to the Company's manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; restrictions on or delays of the Company's clinical trials and studies; delays of reviews and approvals by the Food and Drug Administration ("FDA") and other health authorities; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
 In response to the pandemic, healthcare providers have, and may need to further, reallocate resources, such as physicians, staff, hospital beds and intensive care unit facilities, and these actions significantly delay the provision of other medical care such as organ transplantation and reduce the number of transplant procedures that are performed, which negatively impacts the Company's revenue and clinical trial activities.
-The Company's sales and clinical adoption team is also operating at reduced capacity and restricted in visiting many transplant centers in person.
+The Company's sales and clinical adoption team has been and may continue to be restricted in visiting many transplant centers in person.
+The Company plans to maintain these or similar restrictions until it believes employees can fully resume such activities in accordance with federal, state and local requirements.
 In addition, the Company had temporarily reduced the manufacturing and distribution of its OCS products at its facility in Andover, Massachusetts.
 Starting in May 2020, the Company resumed manufacturing and distribution operations to pre-COVID levels.
 While the Company maintains an inventory of finished products and raw materials used in its OCS products, a prolonged pandemic could lead to shortages in the raw materials necessary to manufacture its products.
-The Company plans to maintain these or similar restrictions until it believes employees can fully resume such activities in accordance with federal, state and local requirements.
-The COVID-19 pandemic has impacted regulatory timelines, including with respect to the Company's OCS Heart Pre-Mark
+The COVID-19 pandemic also has impacted operations at the FDA and other health authorities, resulting in delays of reviews and approvals, including with respect to the Company's OCS Heart Pre-Market Approval ("PMA") application, and may affect other potential PMA applications.

-While the COVID-19 pandemic did not significantly impact the Company's business or results of operations during the first quarter of 2020, OCS product sales were negatively impacted by the COVID-19 pandemic in the second quarter of 2020 and the Company anticipates a negative impact to OCS product sales for the remainder of 2020; however, the length and extent of the pandemic, its consequences, and containment efforts will determine the future impact on the Company's operations and financial condition.
+While the COVID-19 pandemic did not significantly impact the Company's business or results of operations during the first quarter of 2020, OCS product sales have been negatively impacted by the COVID-19 pandemic since the second quarter of 2020 and the Company anticipates a negative impact to OCS product sales for the remainder of 2020; however, the length and extent of the pandemic, its consequences, and containment efforts will determine the future impact on the Company's operations and financial condition.